Granddave/kostal-dataexporter/README.md

 https://www.kostal-solar-electric.com/en-gb/products/solar-inverter/piko-12-20)
 and exports the data either to PostgreSQL Database, InfluxDB v1 or InfluxDB v2.

+The API is undocumented and can be discovered by watching the network traffic between a web browser and the inverter for e.g. `$HOST/#/current-values/pv-generator`

 ## Setup

  * PostgreSQL: Import the `init.sql` into your Database